The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Conclusion

 Concurrently with the generation of the strong hypermagnetic field, the lepton Yukawa processes, which were initially in equilibrium, begin to fall out of equilibrium.
 The amount of falling out of chemical equilibrium depends on the rate of the interaction.
 That is, the smaller the rate, the larger the departure from equilibrium.
 Therefore, the Yukawa interaction of the electron falls out of chemical equilibrium more severely than other processes and hence it is an important process for generation of the $\rm B+L$ asymmetry.
 This is due to the fact that, in the absence of $\rm B-L$ asymmetry, the weak sphaleron processes can wash out the asymmetries effectively when all Yukawa interactions are in equilibrium.

 We have also found that increasing the amplitude or decreasing the width of the Gaussian profile of the fluctuations, either in the temperature of the right-handed electron or in the vorticity of the plasma, leads to an increase in the maximum and final values of the hypermagnetic field amplitude and the matter-antimatter asymmetries.
-Furthermore, increasing the wave number $k$, as long as $k<k_0=10^{-7}$ results in the growth of final values of hypermagnetic field amplitude and matter-antimatter asymmetries.
-While, this behavior is reversed for $k>k_0$ due to the strength of the hypermagnetic diffusion effect in this case. \\
+We have also shown that the results for two sets of consecutive and opposite fluctuations only partially cancel each other, {\it i.e.}, baryon asymmetry and hypermagnetic field can still be generated.
+Furthermore, We have extended the monochromatic Chern-Simons wave configurations to continuous spectra of hypermagnetic and velocity fields.
+Comparing Fig.~\ref{fig7} with Fig.~\ref{fig4}, we note that the qualitative behavior of the generated baryon and lepton asymmetries, and hypermagnetic field energy in the continuous spectra case are similar to the corresponding results for the monochromatic Chern-Simons wave configuration case.